Actindo-AG/Documentation/RetailSuiteAccounting/Operation/06_DeleteBookings.md

 ![Delete booking](/Assets/Screenshots/RetailSuiteAccounting/Book/Bookings/DeleteBooking.png "[Delete booking]")

-1. Select the booking to be deleted from the list in the *Bookings* tab.
+1. Select the booking to be deleted from the list in the *BOOKINGS* tab.

 2. The existing booking details are displayed in the input line fields.